NCAR/lrose-core/docs/download/install_using_homebrew.mac_osx.md

   /usr/local/bin/brew update
 ```

-WARNING - do not install homebrew as root or using sudo.

 The default location for homebrew is ```/usr/local```.
 So your account needs write permission
 to ```/usr/local``` to perform the install.